 Some MND patients have mood changes.
 They may laugh, cry or yawn without reasons.
 Some others may have problems in normal thinking.

-Your doctor might be able to tell if you have MND by learning more about your symptoms and performing physical examination.
+Yes.
+Your doctor might be able to tell if you have it by learning more about your symptoms and doing physical examination.
 Your doctor might arrange some tests to help the diagnostic process.
 These might include:

 Although MND cannot be cured, some therapies might be helpful to relieve the distressing symptoms of the patients.
 These therapies include: